blameitonme1/pruneConvInVGG16/problems.md

 # Cause deteced

 So it's using lexicographical order to load the images!
-Yep, simple as it is, I spent 3 hours trying to find what's wrong about my brain, my PC, and the whole fucking world.
+Yep, simple as it is, I spent 3 hours trying to find what's wrong about the world.
 Finally, use the number from the file and zip the id with probabilities.
 Last sort by the id's number then we're all good.
 Here's the correct code:
 ```python
     probabilities = []